Storage

 2. Click the Storage menu.

 • The storage size is changed.
-To use the changed storage, proceed with expanding partition and file system (Linux/Windows).
+To use the changed storage, proceed with expanding the partition and file system (Linux/Windows).

-Expanding partition and file system (Linux)
+Expand partition and file system (Linux)

-1. Connect to the Linux server.
+1. Access the Linux server.

 2. Enter the su - command and enter the password one more time.